-If you already run a physical store, consider branching out into omnichannel eCommerce by providing in-person and online shopping experiences.
-A seamless shopping experience across all eCommerce platforms will boost your offline and online conversion rates.
+If you already run a physical store, consider branching into omnichannel eCommerce by providing in-person and online shopping experiences.
+A seamless shopping experience across multiple channels will boost your offline and online conversion rates.

 Omnichannel eCommerce marketing also shows more significant results than single-channel commerce.
-Companies marketing on multiple channels experienced a 494% higher purchase rate than those running single-channel campaigns.
+Companies marketing on three channels or more experienced a 494% higher purchase rate than those running single-channel campaigns.

 Mobile Commerce Statistics

-With mobile devices becoming more accessible, mobile commerce offers abundant opportunities for business entities to turn eCommerce website visits into purchases and increase brand awareness.
+With mobile devices becoming more accessible, mobile commerce offers abundant opportunities for eCommerce businesses to turn their website visits into purchases and increase brand awareness.

-Here are the top five mobile eCommerce statistics and how to capitalize on them to influence mobile purchasing decisions.
+Here are the top five mobile eCommerce statistics and how to capitalize on them to influence mobile shopping decisions.

 The rapid rise of mobile usage contributes to the global mobile commerce market growth.
-As mobile commerce sales are projected to reach nearly $4.5 trillion by 2024, optimizing your online shop for mobile visitors will increase your overall traffic and revenue.
+As mobile commerce sales are projected to reach $620.97 billion by 2024, optimizing your online shop for mobile website visitors will increase overall traffic and revenue.

-If running your own website seems like a hassle, consider choosing a selling plan on Amazon and building your brand there.
+If running your own website seems like a hassle, consider joining online marketplaces like Amazon and building your brand there.

 Alternatively, create an online store on an eCommerce website building platform that supports Amazon integration, like Hostinger’s Zyro website builder.

-63% of consumers prefer mobile apps over mobile sites because they find the former more convenient.
-57% of consumers claim speed as the main reason for this preference, while 40% of consumers like that apps store their settings.
+63% of consumers prefer mobile apps over mobile websites because they find the former more convenient.
+57% of consumers claim speed as the main reason for this preference, while 40% like that apps store their settings.